3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

 ## A more honest history of visual effects and animation

-Film has always been a risky and unstable bussines, even in its "golden age".
+Film has always been a risky and unstable business, even in its "golden age".
 Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.
 This is WIP, please feel free to edit and add.
 This is missing Japanese animation etc.